Diordany/c-example-bresenham/README.md

 J. E. Bresenham, "Algorithm for computer control of a digital plotter" *IBM Systems Journal*, 1965.

 <a id="1">[2]</a>
-J. Pineda, "A Parallel Algorithm for Polygon Rasterization" **Computer Graphics**, vol. 22, no. 4, Aug.
-1988
+J. Pineda, "A Parallel Algorithm for Polygon Rasterization" *Computer Graphics*, vol. 22, no. 4, Aug.
+1988.